 3️⃣ MEA (Ministry of External Affairs) Attestation – Authentication for international recognition.

-4️⃣ Embassy/Consulate Attestation – Required for submission in foreign courts.
+4️⃣ Embassy/Consulate Attestation – Required for submission before foreign authorities or courts.

 Practice Areas